cybik/tk-quanta-baseline/README.md

 # IMPORTANT - Forked Repository Notice <a name="notice"></a>
 This forked repository is highly experimental, highly verbose, and should not be considered official in any capacity.

+## Hey this looks legit <a name="legit"></a>

+It is **EXTREMELY NOT**.
+This data is the result of sleuthing and sniffing around personally; @cybik (the author of the Eluktronics integration at this time) is not related to Eluktronics in any way, and only owns hardware sold by Eluktronics.

+I repeat: this work is completely unrelated to Eluktronics, and is a fully user/developer-driven, external development effort.
+There is no claim of anything being "official".

 ## What are you doing here? <a name="nani"></a>
 This repository fork uses upstream's clevo_wmi code as a jumping point to start poking at hooking